GusAntoniassi/decoupled-sqs-application/README.md

 ## Points of improvement

 Due to the time constraints, I couldn't bring this project to the level I wanted.
-Here are some points where I could improve it:
+Here are some points where I could improve it (those marked with an ✔️ have already been done):

 - **Smarter queue scaling:** Currently the Spot fleet will scale up if there are 10 messages in the queue, and scale down if there are 0.
 But doing it this way